Initial setup for Flutter SDK

 Done!

-At this point, the SDK is active and should now be tracking sessions in your app.
+The SDK is now active and should be tracking sessions in your app.

 The SDK can be further configured by setting additional properties of the ExponeaConfiguration object.
 For a complete list of available configuration parameters, refer to the Configuration documentation.